GlacierProtocol/glacierprotocol.github.io/_docs/overview.md

 * **Investment-level value**: Bitcoin holdings around the level of a small property in the local economy.
 Consideration should also be given to potential future value appreciation.
-The "Protocol Overview" section also describes some lower-security, lower-cost approaches to self-managed storage that may be more appropriate for smaller amounts of funds.
 * **Long-term storage**: Glacier not only considers the Bitcoin security landscape today, but also a future world where Bitcoin is much more valuable and attracts many more security threats.